Strategies for managing diversity in the workplace: a guide

 A diversity strategy allows you to make your business more open and welcoming to all: staff and customers alike.
 Diversity strategies have many aims; to increase the number and seniority of ethnic minority staff within your business, make your workplace environment and culture friendly to all, and/or ensure your business is meeting its legal obligations, for example.

-Diversity strategies help you gain the benefits of diversity and inclusion in the workplace – more perspectives, greater employee wellbeing, increased innovation, a larger talent pool, better customer understanding, improved problem solving, and enhanced business performance.
+Diversity strategies support you in offering the workplace benefits of diversity and inclusion, whilst accessing the business case for D&I – more perspectives, greater employee wellbeing, increased innovation, a larger talent pool, better customer understanding, improved problem solving, and enhanced business performance.

 These benefits are clear and proven, but to unlock these advantages and both welcome and champion all employees, what specific strategies can you use to manage diversity in your workplace?

 Your approach to recruitment is one of the most significant drivers of (or impediments to) workplace diversity.
 If your managers or recruiters make decisions based on bias, or your business is not appealing to diverse candidates, your workforce and leadership will become homogenous over time, likely compounding the issue.